arminTava/Artvisity_ARWEB/README.md

-# Augemnted Reality in Web
+# Augmented Reality in Web

 This application shows 3d models, which you can also see in Augmented Reality.
 There are also additional features like video and audio.